mehrvarz/tremote_plugin/README.md

 ### pressedDuration int64

-0: button was just pressed
+0: Button has just been pressed.

->0: button was just released, value is the press duration in MS
+else: Button has just been released. pressedDuration expresses the press duration in milliseconds.

 ### rcs* tremote_plugin.RemoteControlSpec